Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

-If Bitcoin fails to grow for one reason or another, and becomes a failed project or permanently remains around its current market capitalization of less than $1 trillion, its miner revenue will significantly decrease from current levels as block subsidies diminish.
-By the 2030s, bitcoin miner revenue will probably be around 0.50% of market capitalization or less, and so the network will be stuck at 2018 – 2020 energy spending levels or less.
+If Bitcoin fails to grow for one reason or another and becomes a failed project or permanently remains around its current market capitalization of less than $1 trillion, its miner revenue will significantly decrease from current levels as block subsidies diminish.
+By the 2030s, Bitcoin miner revenue will probably be around 0.50% of market capitalization or less.
+So the network will be stuck at 2018 — 2020 energy spending levels or less.

 At the current time, the Bitcoin network is estimated to emit less CO2 than random things we don’t think about, like tumble driers or zinc production:

-The Bitcoin network can do a maximum of a few hundred thousand base layer transactions per day.
+The Bitcoin network can do a maximum of a few hundred thousand base layer transactions daily.
 That’s about five transactions per second.
 This number has increased slightly over time due to occasional upgrades that improve transaction density.

 This transaction limit is often unfavorably compared to a network like Visa, which can process tens of thousands of transactions per second.

 Due to that, critics often point out that Bitcoin’s energy usage per transaction is very high, and thus the network is inefficient and should be avoided for ESG reasons.
 There are two problems with that reasoning, however.